 The output produced by the Delivery API can either represent a specific content item or a paged list of multiple items.

-When referring to a specific content item in your API requests, the id parameter always refers to the item’s key (GUID) and not its integer node id.
+When referring to a specific content item in your API requests, the id parameter always refers to the item’s key (GUID).
+It does not refer to its integer node id.

 Gets a content item by id